Eligibility

 You can apply for a grant at any point during your course, but please note that the grant can only be awarded for costs which you have not yet incurred.

 Yes.
-If you will need accessibility arrangements to be put in place for the start of your course, you are eligible to apply before the start of your course.
-We will need to see a copy of your course offer before making a grant award.
-We will also need evidence that you have applied for funding from all other appropriate statutory routes such as Disabled Students Allowance (DSA), and have requested that your university/institution can make arrangements for your access needs, or your explanation as to why this is not appropriate.
+If you will need accessibility arrangements to be put in place for the start of your course, you are encouraged to apply before it starts.
+We require a copy of your course offer before making a grant award.
+We will also need evidence that you have applied for funding from all other appropriate statutory routes such as Disabled Students Allowance (DSA), and have requested that your university/institution make reasonable adjustments to meet your access needs, or your explanation as to why this is not appropriate.

 Yes, your course can be taught in person, online or as a hybrid.
 Your course must be taught by a university or institution registered in The United Kingdom (England, Scotland, Wales and Northern Ireland), and you must be living in the UK.